 The Italian word for artichoke, carciofo, comes from the Arabs who called it karshuf (or kharshuf) and cultivated it as early as 400 BC.
 More about the history of the artichoke in our article about the aphrodisiac foods in Italian cuisine (indeed, artichokes are believed to reinforce sexual desire…!)

-The 64th edition of the artichoke sagra of Ladispoli will take place from Friday April 11 to Sunday 13, while the Sezze festival is generally scheduled at the beginning of April 15.
-During the two weeks preceding the festival, restaurants of the area of Ladispoli will offer fixed-price tourist menus (at 21 euros) exclusively based on artichokes.
+The 64th edition of the artichoke sagra of Ladispoli will take place from Friday April 11 to Sunday 13 (update: this year from April 15 to 17, 2016), whhile the Sezze festival is generally scheduled at the beginning of April.
+During the two weeks preceding the artichoke festival in Ladispoli, restaurants of the town area will offer fixed-price tourist menus (at 21 euros) exclusively based on artichokes.

 In Rome you can try Jewish artichokes (carciofi alla Giudia) in the legendary trattorias of the Jewish Ghetto, such as Sora Margherita and Giggetto – al portico d’Ottavia.
 For the non less excellent carciofi alla Romana (artichokes the Roman way) head to one of the restaurants of Rome serving typical Roman cuisine: our favorites are Checchino in the Testaccio district, Lo Scopettaro, Checco er Carrettiere and Sora Lella.
 Most restaurants serving original Roman cuisine will serve both the carciofi alla Giudia and the carciofi alla Romana.